Stop ProcrastinatingJeannine Bennett

 Tip #5: Take action now

 It’s the simplest tip, but the most important.
 If you find yourself on the couch, clicking over to the next episode of a show while thinking, “This isn’t getting anything done,” you’re absolutely right.
 Now is the time to stand up, stretch, and move on to a new task.
 Feeling stuck on how to start?
 Do the smallest, easiest, or most exciting part first.
 For instance, if you’re writing a cover letter, open up a blank document and write the date.
 Simple, but effective.
 You’ve completed the first step!
+Need a little assistance, check out our Career Services to see how we can help.

 About the Author:

-Tristina Marx is a blog contributor for Vision to Purpose providing self-help, business, and career focused topics.
+Tristina Marx is a blog contributor for Vision to Purpose providing self-help, business, and career-focused topics.

 About Vision to Purpose:

-Vision to Purpose is an organization dedicated to helping individuals and businesses succeed through the offering of tailored career, life and business solutions.
+Vision to Purpose is an organization dedicated to helping individuals and businesses succeed through the offering of tailored career, life, and business solutions.

 Need a resume writer?
 How about a career coach?
 Perhaps a business consultant?
 Look no further, Dr. Bennett and the Vision to Purpose team can help!
 You can learn more about Vision to Purpose by visiting www.visiontopurpose.com.